-Stock SHOULD be purged (no feed provided) for no longer than 24 hours before harvest.
+Stock SHOULD be purged (no feed provided) prior to movement, harvest and transport to reduce stress and mortality.

 Following harvest, slaughtering SHOULD be carried out in a way that is fast and humane (i.e. result in rapid and irreversible loss of consciousness).